Mjz86/String/rope_paper.md

 - If two adjacent children have a combined size smaller than the SSO buffer, they must be combined into a single SSO leaf.
 - If there is only one leaf, the tree height is 0, and no node exists.
 - Leaves (except SSO leaves and the root inline leaf) cannot be directly modified (i.e., characters cannot be changed or appended via direct buffer access).
 However, substring operations are permitted.
+- the offset at a non-root-inline-node  must be 0 ( the reason why concatenations  that grwo the tree hight first do a tree substring  if the tree isnt a full tree )
 ### B?

  the choice of B is going to effect: